-- 3. Remove the USB drive from the sensor and insert it into an available USB port on a Windows PC that has the iVu Emulator installed. - 4.
-Copy the iVuEmulator.exe program file to the USB Thumb Drive in the same location as the CONFIG.CFG file (for example, <USB>:\BANNER\myName). - 5.
+- 3. Remove the USB flash drive from the sensor and insert it into an available USB port on a Windows PC that has the iVu Emulator installed. - 4.
+Copy the iVuEmulator.exe program file to the USB flash drive in the same location as the CONFIG.CFG file (for example, <USB>:\BANNER\myName). - 5.
 Launch the <USB>:\BANNER\myName\iVuEmulator.exe program. - 6.
 Set the Trigger option to Internal - a.
 Go to Main Menu > I mager > Trigger, and select Internal. - b.
-Set the Trigger Interval as desired.

-The iVu Emulator will run with the saved configuration using the saved Inspection Logs as images.

-- 7. Make the desired adjustments. - 8.
+Set the Trigger Interval as desired. - The iVu Emulator runs with the saved configuration using the saved Inspection Logs as images. - 7.
+Make the desired adjustments. - 8.
 Close the iVu Emulator program.
-All configuration changes will be saved to the CONFIG.CFG file. - 9.
-Remove the USB Thumb Drive from the PC, and connect to the sensor.

-10. Restore the configuration to the sensor.
+All configuration changes are saved to the CONFIG.CFG file. - 9.
+Remove the USB flash drive from the PC, and connect it to the sensor. - 10.
+Restore the configuration to the sensor. - a.

-- a.
 Go to Main Menu > System > Sensor Configuration > Load Configuration. - b.
 Select the Configuration to restore. - c.
-Click the Load button to start the restore sensor configuration.

-You will need to reboot the sensor when the restore is complete.
+Click the Load button to start the restore sensor configuration. - d.
+Reboot the sensor when the restore is complete.

-7 Updating the Sensor
+6 Updating the Sensor

-7.1 Update Process
+6.1 Update Process